 A total of 33 Oswego School District 308 bus drivers were absent Sept.
 21, with 24 calling in sick and others not calling in at all, Theresa Komitas, the district’s director of communications and public relations, confirmed Tuesday afternoon.

-Komitas added that 15 school bus monitors also called in sick Tuesday.
+Komitas said that 15 school bus monitors also called in sick Tuesday.

 Earlier in the day, Komitas confirmed that district officials had not been notified of any resignations among the district’s transportation staff.